 - 3. Find the correct profile and click o in the Insights column. - Note: If you have not set up a profile for your child yet, you should do that first by clicking Add , then follow the steps to create a profile.
 Refer to Scenario 1: Setting Up Access Restrictions for detailed instructions. - 4.
 Use the drop-down menu to view the websites visited and time spent online for any of the last 7 days.
-Click (1) to view a complete history. - ∅ Tips: Click ∖ to block the corresponding content for this profile.
+Click (b) to view a complete history. - Ø Tips: Click

+\(\sum \) to block the corresponding content for this profile.